Flexible study allowing you to gain a postgraduate certificate, diploma, masters or doctorate qualification

 Delivered online through our innovative framework of flexible credit accumulation, you’ll be able to select modules suited to your passions and career development goals, as well as the opportunity to further explore a topic of your choice with the MSc dissertation.

-Aston Optometry School
+Aston School of Optometry

 We have a long and established history of providing high quality, industry leading academic and professional development qualifications.
 Acknowledged as one of the leading centres of health sciences within the UK, our optometry programmes are well regarded for the standard of teaching and high levels of student satisfaction they provide.